lucashuy/burntbot/README.md

 # burntbot
 Manage swaps, auto-returns and more with `burntbot`, a Python bot that interacts with the Shakepay API.
+Visit [https://burntbot.itslucas.win/](https://burntbot.itslucas.win/) for a demonstration of the bot's web capabilities.

 ## Features
 * Auto-return swaps of any amount to the sender